Log in

 The sillage:

-Very dense and easily perceptible, it certainly projects well too.
+Very dense and well noticeable, it surely projects well too.

 The longevity:

-It seems like a fragrance that stays with you for a long time without you having to reapply it frequently. i can well imagine 4-6 hours.
+It feels like a scent that accompanies you for a long time without needing frequent reapplication.
+I can easily imagine 4-6 hours.

 The occasion/context:

-Starlight Vanilla is sweet and warm enough to wear outdoors in fall and winter.
-Indoors, I'd wear it a little more modestly, but it's not distracting.
+Starlight Vanilla is sweet and warm enough to wear well outdoors in autumn and winter.
+Indoors, I would apply it a bit more modestly, but it is not intrusive.

 Age:

-Unfortunately, it's more of a late twenties to early thirties fragrance; I don't see it as really safe until you're over 40 (I'm sorry.)
-But it's not really a fragrance for a young, dynamic woman (not for students and young professionals).
-For me, it ranks alongside Dior Poison and Black Opium Eau de Parfum.
-If you find these two appealing, please go for it!
+Unfortunately, it leans more towards late twenties to early thirties; I really only see it from age 40 onward.
+(I'm sorry.)
+But this is not really a scent for a young dynamic woman (not for students or young professionals).
+It ranks alongside Dior Poison and Black Opium Eau de Parfum for me.
+If you find the two appealing, please go for it!

-He is present.
-He doesn't take my pants off, but he is sweet and creamy, and a dominant woman who knows what she wants can use it to emphasize these characteristics.
-I personally wouldn't recommend it for young women and girls.
+It is present.
+It doesn't knock my socks off, but it is sweet and creamy, and a dominant woman who knows what she wants can emphasize these characteristics with it.
+Personally, I wouldn't recommend it for young women and girls.

-Not for girls and young women, but if you like it classy, dense and rich, this is a good winter fragrance.
+Not for girls and young women, but for those who like it elegant, dense, and rich, this offers a good winter scent.

 Conclusion:

-It smells classier and more expensive than it is, and it does its job!
-For those who like it lighter and are a little younger or prefer a more professional fragrance, we recommend Vanilla Vibration (see my last review).
+It smells more luxurious and expensive than it is, and it does its job!
+For those who prefer something lighter and are a bit younger or favor a more professional scent, I recommend Vanilla Vibration (see my last review).

 0 Comments